RealFlow/Swift-CheatSheet/README.md

             numberOfWheels = 2
         }
       }

+      class Hoverboard: Vehicle {
+      var color: String
+      init(color: String) {
+        self.color = color
+        // super.init() implicitly called here
+        }
+        override var description: String {
+          return "\(super.description) in a beautiful \(color)"
+        }
+      }
       ```

     * Subclasses can modify inherited variable properties during initialization
     * Subclasses cannot modify inherited constants properties during initialization

-  * Automatic Init Inheritance
+  * Automatic Initializers Inheritance
-    * If your subclass does not define any designated inits, it automatically **inherits all its superclass initializers**
+    Rule 1* If your subclass does not define any designated inits, it automatically **inherits all its superclass initializers**
-    * If your subclass provides an implementation of all its superclass designated initialisers (either by inheriting them or by custom implementation), it automatically inherits all of the superclass convenience inits
+    Rule 2* If your subclass provides an implementation of all its superclass designated initialisers (either by inheriting them or by custom implementation), it automatically inherits all of the superclass convenience inits
     * A subclass can implement a superclass designated init as subclass convenience init
   * Designated and Convenience Example
     ```swift